 How Do I Get Rid of Black Mold?

-Insulation should be installed after water vapor barriers and vents have been installed.
-For example, fiberglass batts install easily between floor joists and are effective insulators.
+Insulation should be installed after water vapor barriers and vents are in place.
+Fiberglass batts are effective insulators and install easily between floor joists.
 They can be paired with spray foam insulation to provide a tighter seal against air movement and heat transfer.
-For small nooks and crannies, spray foam may be enough to keep in warm air and block out cold.
-Temperature control in the crawlspace also helps improve the efficiency of your HVAC system.
+For small nooks and crannies, spray foam may be enough to keep in warm air and block out the cold.
+Temperature control in the crawlspace helps prevent mold and can also improve HVAC system efficiency.

 Contact Restorerz for Mold Remediation

-If you find yourself asking, “What does black mold look like?” and find unusual growth in your home, contact Restorerz.
-We specialize in mold remediation in Los Angeles.
-Our mold removal experts can safely and effectively get rid of the mold and prevent it from coming back.
+If you find yourself asking, “What does black mold look like?” and have stains, odors, and moisture in your home, contact Restorerz.
+We provide professional mold remediation in Los Angeles.
+Our team specializes in safe and effective mold removal and prevention.
 Available 24/7, we also fix water and flood damage and offer a wide range of cleaning services.
-To get started, request service online or call 323-709-7536 today.
+To get started, request service online or call (323) 402-6156 today.